parcio/julea/doc/flamegraphs.md

 A few points to note:
 - `-F` sets the sampling frequency in Hertz.
 You may want to specify a higher value depending on the needed precision.
-- Because traces can grow quite fast in size it might be usefull to get an overview first and use a higher resolution to examine specific performance issues or functions only.
+- Because traces can grow quite fast in size it might be usefull to get an overview first and use a higher resolution to examine only specific performance issues if possible.
 - JULEA's tests are not suited for profiling because of too few operations performed.
 If no specific application is given JULEA's benchmarks are suitable as profiling workload.
 - Adding `-a` to the perf record call will take samples from all running applications.